 In most cases, customers will not buy both a DVD and a Blu-ray player, but will settle on one or the other; but which product is the better purchase?
 According to most experts, that depends on the manner in which the machine will be used.
 For technology buffs, Blu-ray players are clearly the better choice.
 The high storage abilities of Blu-rays; which, in some cases, can be as high as 50 GB, combined with their resolution of 1920 x 1080 pixels means that the images provided by the machine will be crystal clear.
 This may be especially impressive when watching videos shot in the great outdoors, which may rely heavily on shots of animals or plants.

 However, this technology may not be for everyone.
 In some cases, you may not want to see every wrinkle or hair shown in the movie or video game.
 In addition, the relatively new technology associated with Blu-ray players means that the number of videos or games available may be significantly limited when compared to the options available on DVD.
 Finally, as with most relatively new pieces of technological equipment, the price of a Blu-ray machine may be quite elevated when compared to that of a DVD player.
 Additional home theater accessories that are needed to run a Blu-ray machine, paired with the expense of the Blu-ray discs themselves, may mean that a Blu-ray player is not an option for all families.

 How Can a Blu-Ray Player Enhance Home Entertainment?

-Similarly, some owners report that the use of a Blu-ray player in a home theater means that the experience is not like watching a movie at all, but actually watching the events happen live, in their real setting.
-Certain types of home theater accessories, such as surround sound, may produce an experience that is even more dramatic from that offered by the Blu-ray player alone.
+Similarly, some owners report that the use of a Blu-ray player in a home theater means that the experience is not like watching a movie at all, but actually watching the events happen life, in their real setting.
+Certain types of home theatre accessories, such as surround sound, may produce an experience that is even more dramatic from that offered by the Blu-ray player alone.